 Fear of a bank levy may be keeping many people outside of the banking system.
 According to the US Department of Health and Human Services, 5.5 million people are behind on their child support payments.
-Approximately 4 in 5 owe more than $20,000 and more than half owe more than $40,000.
+Approximately four in five owe more than $20,000 and more than half owe more than $40,000.

 In rooms of fathers who struggle to make ends meet, getting a bank account triggers concerns.
 They fear for their financial survival.

 The odd thing is that I rarely hear of this nexus when I talk with people who work in public policy.
 In rooms where everyone wears a tie, the idea that child support laws might reduce the use of bank accounts is unheard of.
 Not here, in this 2002 study of the unbanked.

 People surveyed in this study said they “wanted to avoid unauthorized, surprise withdrawals for child support,” but the authors chose to ignore the question.
 This report from the nation’s largest credit bureau listed the ten top reasons people choose to be unbanked; it didn’t mention past due child support.